Aintree racecourse 1960-2016

 Aintree before racing on Becher Chase day 2011.

 This just touches the surface, everything you want to know about the history of Aintree and the racecourse is contained in John Pinfolds excellent book "Aintree the History of the Racecourse".
-This is a brief precis of developments from 1960 onwards
+This is a brief precis of developments from 1960 until 2016.

 1960